eldoyle/PythonIntro/_episodes/04-Editor.md

 ## Run the program by clicking the green arrow button at the top of the Spyder window.

-> The first time you run a script, Spyder will ask you to save your code.
-This is when you can choose where to save it {: .callout}
+* The first time you run a script, Spyder will ask you to save your code.
+This is when you can choose where to save it

-> By default, the Working Directory is where Spyder will save your scripts and look for files.
+* By default, the Working Directory is where Spyder will save your scripts and look for files.
 You can change your working directory by using the buttons at the top-left of Spyder.
 It is a good idea to create one folder that you can easily find to store all of your Python projects.
 On the DIVAS VM, your working directory is automatically set to </home/diva>.

 Later, when we use scripts to open files or import functions from other .py files, you will need to either 1) Make sure the file you are trying to open/import is located in the same folder as the script you are running OR 2) supply the full path to the file.
 {: .callout}